mohamedelsaghier/Fawry-DevOps-Internship/README.md

 # task 7
 write a script to get password or any text from user and use hashlib to hash the entered text.

+# task 8
+write a bash script that read a log file and exract data from it then pass it to a text file.